mehulagg/gitlab/doc/user/group/epics/epic_boards.md

 - A minimum of [Reporter](../../permissions.md#group-members-permissions) access to a group in GitLab.

-To move an epic, select the epic card and drag it to another position within its current list or onto that list.
+To move an epic, select the epic card and drag it to another position in its current list or into another list.
 Learn about possible effects in [Dragging epics between lists](#dragging-epics-between-lists).

 To move a list, select its top bar, and drag it horizontally.
 You can't move the **Open** and **Closed** lists, but you can hide them when editing an epic board.

 #### Dragging epics between lists

-When you drag epics between lists, different behavior occurs depending on the source list and the target list.
+When you drag epics between lists, the result is different depending on the source list and the target list.

 |                              | To Open          | To Closed    | To label B list                   | To assignee Bob list              |
 | ---------------------------- | ---------------- | ------------ | --------------------------------- | --------------------------------- |